qwasimintah/OcamlCompiler_Project/README.md

-# Previous important remark
+# Previous important remarks
-Our project is able to produce arm but not able to produce asml yet.
+- Our project is able to produce arm but not able to produce asml yet, because we wanted to give priority to Arm generation and have focused on that.
-Small changes have to be done
+Small changes have to be done.
+- Sometimes some tests, as add_sub.out work and sometimes not, due to register allocation (which might change).